barkpass/docs/guides/handling-outstanding-balances.md

 ---
 title: Handle Outstanding Balances
 ---
+If a user owes additional money on an application, and you have NOT yet approved the application, you can reject the application to inform the user that they owe additional money.
+The user will be able to make the payment online.

+**Note**: Has the application already been approved?
+You need to generate an invoice instead.
+Read about [Generating an Invoice for an Outstanding Balance](/guides/generate-an-invoice-for-an-outstanding-balance.html).

 To handle an outstanding balance for a citizen with a pending application, first log into the administrator account for your city.
 Once logged in, navigate to the application section on the left side of the screen.

 ![Applications selection within Barkpass](/images/uploads/hob1.png)